trentgillin/Doctor_Who/doctor_who.md

 For my next project I wanted to perform a text analysis, and what could be better then analyzing my favorite tv show Doctor Who!
 Doctor Who is a sci-fi show that comes on BBC, it is also the longest running sci-fi.
 I highly recommend it if you have not already seen it.I would like to take a moment to say that as part of my analysis, I try to understand the characters motivation and might discuss their backstory or how they got to a certain point.
 With all that in mind, as the infamous Dr.River Song would say, "Spoilers."
 You have been warned!

 Ok, let's get down to analyzing some data!
-To begin I created a function that webscrapes the desired lines for the desired doctor and then creates a dataframe with three columns: Value, speaker, dialogue.
+To begin I created two functions that webscrapes the desired lines for the desired doctor and then creates a dataframe with three columns: Value, speaker, dialogue.
 The value is the sem-processed script, where each speaker has their own row, the speaker is the one saying the text, and the dialogue is their text.
-The code for the function can be found in the webscraping\_function.R file.
-This function requires two arguments: the url where you are getting the specific script and then the doctor whose time period you are scraping.
-The doctor argument will be placed within the speaker column so make sure to enter your text as you would want to see it.
-As a warning, this function might take a few seconds to run.
+The code for the functions can be found in the webscraping\_function.R and tidy\_script\_function.R file.
+The first function needs an url for the website where you will scrape your data and the tidy\_script function will take the output of the webscraping\_finction and the name of the Doctor you are analyzing.
+This function places the name of the Doctor within your dataset so make sure you format accordingly.

 Webscraping the Transcripts
 ===========================